mw-ferretti/angular-resource-tastypie/README.md

 This is where all magic happens.

 <h5>Consider the following example:</h5>
-We have a service called "song", responsible for providing the "TOP 100 SONGS CLASSIC ROCK".
+We have a service called "song", responsible for providing the "TOP 100 SONGS CLASSIC ROCK":
 ```
 http://127.0.0.1:8001/api/v1/song/
 ```